umr4nlp/umr-guidelines/guidelines.md

  		* Assess whether it is **coreferential** with, or a **subset/subevent** of, a previously mentioned event or object concept.
  		* If so, choose the relevant **coreference relation**, with the previous mention as the head and the current mention as the child (see [Part 4-1](#part-4-1-coreference)).
  	* Give every concept **identified as an event** (see [Part 3-1-1](#part-3-1-1-eventive-concepts) for Event ID guidelines) a **modal annotation**, except for purpose clauses, conditionals, and concessives (see [Part 4-3](#part-4-3-modal-dependency)).
- 		* Give events **under the scope of a modal event** (e.g. a wanting-event) a _:modal_ relation with the space-building complement-taking predicate as the parent.
+ 		* Give events **under the scope of a modal event** (e.g. a wanting-event) a _:modpred_ relation with the space-building complement-taking predicate as the parent.
  		* Give events **under the scope of a reporting event** a _:quot_ relation with the reporting verb as the parent, and a _:modstr_ relation with the relevant strenght.
  		* Give **all other events** a _:modstr_ annotation with the relevant strength.
  	* Give every concept **identified as an event** (see [Part 3-1-1](#part-3-1-1-eventive-concepts) for Event ID guidelines) and each **time expression** in the text a temporal annotation (see [Part 4-2](#part-4-2-temporal-dependency)).